albertobsd/keyhunt/README.md

 +------+----------------------+-------------+
 ```

-**if you exceed the Max value of K the program can have a unknow behavior, the program can have a suboptimal performance, or in the wrong cases you can missing some hits and have an incorrect SPEED.**
+**If you exceed the max value of K the program can have a unknow behavior, the program can have a suboptimal performance, or in the wrong cases you can missing some hits and have an incorrect SPEED.**

 Note for user that want use it with SWAP memory.
-IT DON'T WORK swap memory was made to small chucks of memory also is slowly.
+IT DOESN'T WORK with Swap Memory was made to small chucks of memory also is slowly.

 ### What values use according to my current RAM: